Solar panels on new builds: what are the rules?

 Many construction companies choose to install them in order to meet the required SAP (Standard Assessment Procedure) score for energy efficiency.

-By incorporating solar panels, developers enhance the property's energy performance, and also make it more attractive to eco-conscious buyers looking to save time and effort on forking out the high upfront cost of solar panels.
+By incorporating solar panels, developers enhance the property's energy performance, and also make it more attractive to eco-conscious buyers who are looking to save the time, effort, and expense of paying the high upfront cost of solar panels.

 What is a building’s SAP score?